elfsternberg/riggedregex/rust/05_glushkov/README.md

 This is a Glushkov's construction of regular expressions.
-The basic idea is that for every symbol encountered during parsing, a corresponding symbol in the tree is marked (or, if not symbols are marked, the parse is a failure).
+The basic idea is that for every symbol encountered during parsing, a corresponding symbol in the tree is marked (or, if no symbols are marked, the parse is a failure).
 Composites are followed to their ends for each character, and if the symbol matches it is "marked".

-In this instance, are passing a Glushkov regular expression tree, and for each character it returns a new, complete copy of the tree, only with the marks "shifted" to where they should be given the character.
+In this instance, we create a Glushkov regular expression tree, and for each character it returns a new, complete copy of the tree, only with the marks "shifted" to where they should be given the character.
 In this way, each iteration of the tree keeps the NFA list of states that are active; they are the paths that lead to marked symbols.

 `ended` here means that no more symbols have to be read to match the expression.  `empty` here means that the expression matches only the